Sunday, MAY 3

 A compelling event for readers, writers, and lovers of history, this conversation invites audiences into the minds of two acclaimed novelists who are redefining what historical fiction can do—and why it matters now more than ever.

 Romance and fantasy are the hottest growing trends in publishing these days.
-Join us along with moderator/host Pierson Fode, hot off two back to back #1 movies, “The Wrong Paris,” and “Swiped,” opposite Lily James in welcoming authors Ariel Sullivan, Geneva Lee, Romina Garber and Kiki Astor who are shaking things up in the world of Romantasy.
+Join us along with moderator/host Pierson Fode, hot off two back to back #1 movies, “The Wrong Paris,” and “Swiped,” opposite Lily James in welcoming authors Ariel Sullivan, Geneva Lee, Romina Garber, R.M.
+Gray and Kiki Astor who are shaking things up in the world of Romantasy.

 Crime Time: